Sharruk/SaiketSystems-DS-Internship-Tasks/Task-2_Exploratory_Data_Analysis/README.md

 Columns: 32

-Target Variable: Churn_Yes
+Target Variable: Churn_Yes (1 = Churned, 0 = Retained)

-The dataset contains no missing values and all categorical variables are encoded.
+The dataset contains no missing values, and all categorical variables are encoded.

 📊 EDA Summary
 🔹 Churn Distribution

 ~26.5% of customers have churned

-Dataset is moderately imbalanced (common in telecom)
+Dataset is moderately imbalanced (common in telecom datasets)

 🔹 Demographic Patterns